AKhadhraoui47/STM32MP_EmLinux/README.md

 ### DFU Mode

-To flash our image with our device set in DFU Mode we will need the right combination.
+To flash our image with our device set in DFU Mode we will need the right combination of switches.
 An explanatory [table](https://wiki.st.com/stm32mpu/wiki/STM32MP135x-DK_-_hardware_description#Boot_related_switches) is provided. <sub>Forced USB/UART boot for programming</sub>

 Now let's flash the image using **STM32CubeProgrammer**.
 First let's check if our device is detected: